The Specified Procedure Could Not be Found [Windows 10 Fix]

 However, the specified module is a RunDLL error much the same.
 It arises when users try to start certain software and includes a DLL file reference.
 Some of the same resolutions for the specified procedure issue might also fix the module error.

-However, we can’t guarantee those potential resolutions will always resolve the specified procedure could not be found error for all users.
 If you need more fixes, consider contacting the Microsoft support service for Windows.
 You can do so via the Contact Microsoft Support webpage.

 You’re most welcome to discuss this error in the comments section below.
 There you can add any questions and even share alternative fixes (if you’ve discovered any) for the specified procedure error.